guigolab/LyRic/README.md

 	The contents of each column should me mostly self-explanatory, except:

 	- `sample_name` (string): should match the basename of the corresponding LR FASTQ file and should be globally unique.
-	- `use_matched_HiSeq` (boolean): controls the production of HiSS files for the corresponding LR FASTQ file (see corresponding entry in glossary below)
+	- `use_matched_HiSeq` (boolean): controls the production of HiSS files for the corresponding LR FASTQ file (see corresponding entry in glossary below).
 	- `project` (string): The sub-project this dataset is part of.
 This is useful to produce separate interactive HTML summary stats tables (see below) for each sub-project, if desired.
+Can be any string except '`ALL`'.
 	- `filter_SJ_Qscore` (integer): minimum average Phred sequencing quality of read sequences +/- 3 nts around all their splice junctions for a spliced read to be considered high-confidence (see "HCGM" glossary entry below).
 Recommended values: `10` for ONT, `30` for PacBio HiFi reads.

 - genomes.fa